Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Bugs and Fixes Implemented after Testing-

+- _Images_ - The Images within the gallery section index.html and gallery.html made two per row on larger screen sizes instead of 3 per row.

 - _Max-height_ - Added a CSS max-height and width to my images.

 - _Changed Logo_ - It was too long and caused response issues.